tjcarney89/swift-protocols-readme-ios-0217/README.md

     	}
 ```

-This means that when you put the class declaration the protocol adoption, and the protocol conformance (implementation) together, here is what you get for `Person`:
+This means that when you put the class declaration, the protocol adoption, and the protocol conformance (implementation) together, here is what you get for `Person`:

 ```swift
 	class Person: TextDescription {